clojusc/rhizome/README.md

 | OS X | use `brew install graphiz` if you use Homebrew, or `sudo port install graphviz` if you use MacPorts |
 | Windows | [download the installer](https://graphviz.gitlab.io/_pages/Download/Download_windows.html) |

-There are two namespaces, `rhizome.dot` and `rhizome.viz`.
-The former will take a graph and return a string representation of a Graphviz dot file, the latter takes graphs and renders or displays them.
-In practice, you should only need to use `rhizome.viz`.
+There are three namespaces, `rhizome.dot`, `rhizome.img`, and `rhizome.viz`.
+The former will take a graph and return a string representation of a Graphviz dot file, the second takes graphs and renders them, the last one displays graphs.
+In practice, you will likely be using one of the latter two.

 The core function is `rhizome.viz/view-graph`.
 It takes two parameters: `nodes`, which is a list of nodes in the graph, and `adjacent`, which is a function that takes a node and returns adjacent nodes.
 Nodes can be of any type you like, as long as the objects in `nodes` and the objects returned by `adjacent` are equivalent.